-There are many types of injuries that can result from combat or service-related incidents.
-Some Veterans may have lost a limb due to a combat injury or infection.
-Others may have an injury that results in spinal cord damage.
-Many Veterans deal with physical issues such as hearing loss, vision loss, or traumatic brain injury.
+There are many types of physical injuries that can result from combat or service-related incidents.
+Common physical issues include hearing loss, vision loss, burns, or traumatic brain injury.

-No matter what kind of physical injury you’re living with, you may find it very hard to cope.
+Any kind of physical injury can make it harder to cope.
 You may have to adapt to chronic pain or adjust to a new appearance.
-In addition, you may no longer be able to enjoy, in the same way, some of the things you used to do, such as hobbies or sports.
-These types of life changes can affect you emotionally, too.
+You may have to stop doing hobbies or sports, or learn to do them in different ways.
+These challenges can affect you emotionally, too.

 “You tell yourself that physical injuries always happen to someone else, that it’ll never happen to you.
 It took a long time for me to come to terms with my injury.”